-In Madison, the creative sector lacks voice.
-Certainly, from time to time spokespersons emerge when there are specific issues, but still, members of the creative community and their funders acknowledge that there is no cadre of highly visible, highly respected leaders to whom peers, the media, and the public would turn for guidance in times of deliberation about ongoing creative sector development concerns.
+In Madison, the creative sector has multiple voices.
+Members of the creative community and their funders acknowledge seek a cadre of highly visible, highly respected leaders to whom peers, the media, and the public can turn to for guidance in times of deliberation about ongoing creative sector development concerns.